The Mickey Mouse Club: Reunions

 Annette Funicello and Tim Considine were reunited on The New Mickey Mouse Club in 1977.
 Darlene Gillespie and Cubby O'Brien were also reunited on another episode of the same series.

-Of the 39 original Mouseketeers, 31 were reunited for a TV special, which aired on Disney's Wonderful World, in November 23, 1980.
+Of the 39 original Mouseketeers, 31 were reunited for a television special, which aired on Disney's Wonderful World, on November 23, 1980.
 Paul Williams - who hosted the special - and Tim Considine were named Honorary Mouseketeers during the special.

 Cast members Annette Funicello, Bobby Burgess, Tommy Cole, Sharon Baird, Don Grady, and Sherry Alberoni were reunited on the 100th episode of The All-New Mickey Mouse Club, during the show's third season in 1990.

-Mouseketeers Doreen Tracey, Cubby O'Brien, Sherry Alberoni, Sharon Baird, Don Grady, Cheryl Holdridge, Bobby Burgess, Karen Pendleton, Tommy Cole, and Mary Espinosa performed together at Disneyland in the fall of 2005, in observance of Disneyland's 50th birthday, and the 50th anniversary of the television premiere of The Mickey Mouse Club.
+Mouseketeers Doreen Tracey, Cubby O'Brien, Sherry Alberoni, Sharon Baird, Don Grady, Cheryl Holdridge, Bobby Burgess, Karen Pendleton, Tommy Cole, and Mary Espinosa performed together at Disneyland in Autumn 2005, in observance of Disneyland's 50th birthday, and the 50th anniversary of the television premiere of The Mickey Mouse Club.